Pop Culture Madness!

 Every receipt at every store in Taiwan is a ticket for a government lottery with top prizes worth over 300,000 USD.
 It was introduced in 1951 to combat sales tax dodging by businesses.

-A couple named Ray and Edith Batman sued the Commissioner of Internal Revenue in the U.S, leading to the case name of being 'Batman v.
-Commissioner'.
+A couple named Ray and Edith Batman sued the Commissioner of Internal Revenue in the U.S., leading to the case name being ‘Batman v.
+Commissioner’.

 Wicca didn't become a religion until England repealed anti-witchcraft laws in 1951.